raaichu121/Django/README.md

 - Ensure your `.gitignore` file includes necessary files and directories to be ignored in version control.
 The current `.gitignore` includes `.vscode`, which is a directory for Visual Studio Code settings.

----

-Feel free to customize this README file as per your project's specific needs.